DaertML/bert_prompt_engineering/README.md

 We will try to solve some common NLP problems with BERT by using prompt engineering; we will try to go a bit beyond what is well known already, and try to come up with a list of techniques that we can follow to successfully prompt BERT models.

+# Use cases
+Let's try to find out great ways we can prompt BERT, in order to get good at different NLP use cases:

 ## Sentiment Analysis
+- Heuristic: provide the content to be classified, and afterwards fill it in with "It was [MASK]."
+  - Prompt template: <contents>.
+It was [MASK].